BaldHeads/PyViz/README.md

   mapbox

-  To run this dashboard, open a bash window and type:
+ ## To run this dashboard:
+   1. open a bash window, cd into the cloned repository

-  > panel serve dashboard_jh.ipynb
+  2. type: panel serve dashboard_jh.ipynb
       - make sure the current environment contains pyviz installations

+ 3. copy the link after it says "Bokeh app running at: "

- > follow further instructions on the home tab to explore visualizations
+ 4. follow further instructions on the home tab to explore visualizations